 Despite having the lead on providing content on a streaming platform, Hulu soon found itself being outmatched by the rapidly transitioning Netflix.
 With an already built audience base and motivated by the risk of becoming obsolete, Netflix’s growth was meteoric.

 Despite Disney having a 30% stake in Hulu (now full operational command), the leading status of Netflix enticed Disney to fraternise with their enemy, so to speak, by committing to a multi-series deal with them.
 Conversely, Marvel only has developed Runaways with their own sister-company of Hulu, and Agents of S.H.I.E.L.D, Agent Carter, and Inhumans for ABC.

 While Hulu was always going to be a competitor, Netflix’s UI allowed for easy market dominance, and Disney reaped the benefits from relations with both.
 What wasn’t foreseen was the interference of agencies like Amazon and Yahoo.
 Although Yahoo didn’t make much of a dent, Amazon has been a surprising contender and has been able to challenge Netflix’s market control.

 Hence Disney’s departure from Netflix.

 While sites (and people on FB) continue making the cancellation of Netflix programmes seem like shocking news–truth is the split has been obvious since the confirmation that Ant-Man and the Wasp would be the MCU’s last entry on the streaming platform.
-With the guarantee that Captain Marvel and the much anticipated (and then untitled) Avengers 4, it was only a matter of time that the Disney/Netflix partnership was coming to an end.
+With the guarantee that Captain Marvel and the much anticipated (and then untitled) Avengers 4 going elsewhere, it was only a matter of time that the Disney/Netflix partnership came to an end.

 Disney is now playing the two-step.
 By removing content from Netflix, they are severely weakening the medium leader.
 This obviously gives them greater opportunity to beef up their own archive with in-demand movies and exclusive content.